edvin/fxlauncher/README.md

 ## How does it work?

 FXLauncher is a very small binary that can be used to boot your application.
-All it needs is access to your application manifest [example here][http://fxsamples.tornado.no/app.xml].
-FXLauncher will look for the manifest in the current folder, or you can specify it with a url parameter.
+All it needs is access to your application manifest [example here](http://fxsamples.tornado.no/app.xml).
+FXLauncher will look for the manifest in the current folder, or you can specify it via a parameter.

 After the manifest is retrieved and stored in the current folder as `app.xml`, FXLauncher synchronizes every file mentioned in the manifest while providing the user with a progress indicator.
 After all resources are in sync, a classloader is initialized with all the resources from the manifest.

 Lastly, the application entrypoint retrieved from the manifest is invoked.
+Everything happens in-JVM, no restarts needed.

 Before each run, the launcher will synchronize all resources and seamlessly launch an always updated application.